David-SWUSA-RISCOS/YASDOE/docs/md/inspire.md

 Also from RISC OS come some of the tricks of WindowManagement that make life just a little easier.

 Then there is the support for dragging a files icon to a directory display window to specify where to save said file.
 This also works for transfering files between applications, very much like it does in RISC OS.
 It has been found that this is an easier way for a lot of users to realize where the file is really found in the mass storage device file system (as using standard file requesters often users do not note where they save things).

+Also the way that RISC OS is specific about being able to revector many calls has been an inspiration to the universal vectorization abilities of YASDOE.

 ---
 ## X Windowing System: